tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Attributes:**

 - type: this describe the type of process, e.g. designing, painting, restoring, destroying.
 This is selected automatically depending on the Medium of the artwork, or selected from list (the list contains only those types that are relevant for the Medium of this Artwork)
-- qualifier: indicating a securely the process described here took place.
-This is selected from a list, the default would be 'no comments', other entries might be 'attributed', 'follower of', or 'former attribution'
+- qualifier and qualifier_comments: indicating a securely the process described here took place.
+This is selected from a list, the default would be 'no comments', other entries might be 'attributed', 'follower of', or 'former attribution'.
+This can be described in greater detail in qualifier_comments
 - partial: indicating if this working process touched all the Artwork or only a part of it (for situations of collaboration, e.g. Virgin by Rubens surrounded with flowers by Breughel)
 - partial_detail: this field is only relevant when partial is True - one could indicate here which part is connected to this MakingProcess, e.g. "flowers"